groundlight/python-sdk/DEVELOPING.md

 - [toml-sort](https://toml-sort.readthedocs.io/en/latest/) for linting the `pyproject.toml` file.

 Most of these linters are configured in [pyproject.toml](pyproject.toml) (except for `pylint` in [.pylintrc](.pylintrc)).
-It may feel like the linters are evil and want to make your life miserable.
-But they can be your friend if you give them a chance!
-So, if the linter is complaining about something, try to understand it first and make an attempt to fix the issue.

-Sometimes the linters are wrong, so we can add overrides.
-We prefer to make the smallest possible
+Sometimes the linters are wrong or not useful, so we can add overrides.
+We prefer to make the smallest possible override:
-override:

 - single line override with a specific rule (e.g., `# pylint: disable=some-rule` or `# ruff: noqa: F403`)
 - single file override with a specific rule